kabachello/jQuery.NumPad/README.md

 ```

 ## TODOs & Known bugs
-- Fix scrolling to top of page if the numpad is called from somewhere in the middle
 - Fix conflicts with the locale based number formatting on input fields with type="number".
 - Add position options to place the keypad above or aside the target element
 - Make a simple calculator